simonmichael/hledger/RELEASING.md

 - commit: `./Shake changelogs -c`

 **After cherry-picking** changes to a release branch:
-- in the main branch changelogs, move the corresponding changelog items under a pending release heading, creating that when necessary:
+- in the master branch changelogs, move the corresponding changelog items under a pending release heading, creating that when necessary:
     ```
     # LATESTHASH